2021 Royal Queensland Show cancelled

 News of the cancellation will be especially tough for the Queensland farming community, which has been eagerly awaiting this year’s show as a celebration of all things agriculture.
-The Ekka doesn’t just reward the best of the best, it also provides much-needed respite and highlights the many challenges that farmers face, such as drought and flood.
+The Ekka doesn’t just reward the best of the best.
+It also provides much-needed respite and highlights the many challenges that farmers face, such as drought and flood.

 “Our hearts also go out to the hundreds of businesses whose livelihoods rely on events like the Ekka,” Christou says.
-“The ride operators, the food vendors and the many small businesses who showcase their products at Queensland’s largest marketplace – they are facing another financial blow in the wake of the show’s cancellation.”
+“The ride operators, the food vendors and the many small businesses who showcase their products at Queensland’s largest marketplace.
+They are facing another financial blow in the wake of the show’s cancellation.”

-“Despite the disappointment the cancellation brings, the RNA will always act in the best interests of public health to protect exhibitors and the broader community,” Christou says.
+“Despite the disappointment the cancellation brings, the RNA will always act in the best interests of public health to protect exhibitors and the community,” Christou says.

 The RNA will now endeavour to see if some of the 2021 Royal Queensland Show competitions can continue over these next two weeks in a COVID-safe environment without the general public.
-Christou says the RNA will also be working with Queensland Health on a de-mobilisation plan to assist exhibitors with bumping out during the lockdown.
+Christou says the RNA will also be working with Queensland Health on a de-mobilisation plan to help exhibitors with bumping out during lockdown.